brettstack/halfstack-site/content/posts/2020-05-26--migrating-rest-apis-to-aws-serverless/index.md

 Want some containerization with your compute?
 If you're using Kubernetes, there's their managed Kubernetes service EKS.
 If you're not yet married to Kubernetes, ECS might be the better containerization option.
 They also have ECR for storing container images (similar to DockerHub, but with better integration with ECS and the rest of AWS).
 Similar to migrating databases, you can use the Server Migration Service to help with server migrations.

 Hosting a static website?
 Check out Amplify Console.
 Again, if you're a little more adventurous, you can use the underlying services, namely S3 and CloudFront to host a static website.

-This is just a tiny subset of what AWS has to offer.
-If you need help with your cloud migration, Wizeline is an AWS Advanced Partner and we're ready to help!